-Extra pounds may be healthy—as long as its just a fewJanuary 2nd, 2013 in Overweight and Obesity /
+Extra pounds may be healthy—as long as its just a fewJanuary 2, 2013 in Medicine & Health / Overweight and Obesity

 Turns out a few extra pounds may not be such a bad thing, according to a new analysis of nearly three million adults that showed people who are overweight or slightly obese may live longer.

 But experts were quick to caution that the possible benefits dropped off when the "few" extra pounds turned into many.